henrikbjorn/PhpSpecCodeCoverageExtension/README.md

 ---------------------

 It is possible to control a bit out how the code coverage is done through `phpspec.yml`.
-This is done by adding a `code_coverage` key which takes a hash of options.
+This is done by adding a hash of options to the extension key.

 * `whitelist` takes an array of directories to whitelist (default: `lib`, `src`).
 * `whitelist_files` takes an array of files to whitelist (default: none).